What Is the Gross Profit Ratio?

 #4 – Gross Profit Ratio Formula

-- By comparing the net sales of the business with the gross profit of the company, the GP Ratio will enable the users to know the margin of profit that the company is earning by the trading and manufacturing activity.
+- By comparing net sales Net Sales Net sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales. with the company’s gross profit, the gross profit ratio will enable the users to know the profit margin that the company is earning from the trading and manufacturing activity.

-- Gross Profit tells how a company is doing better or worse in comparison to its competitors because the higher the efficiency of a company, higher is the gross profit.
+- Gross profit tells how a company is doing better or worse than its competitors because the higher the efficiency, the higher the gross profit.

 - It determines the edge the company has in the market.

-- Comparing the trend of the Gross Profit ratio over the years helps in determining the rate of growth of the company.
+- Comparing the gross profit ratio trend over the years helps define the company’s growth rate.

 - There is an increase in the selling price of the goods without a corresponding increase in the cost of goods sold.

 - There must have been errors while recording the purchases or sales figures.
-Purchases might have been omitted or sales figures might have been recorded in excess than the actual sales made i.e. boosted.
+For example, the buys might have been omitted, or sales figures might have been recorded more than the actual sales, i.e., boosted.

-- There is a decrease in the selling price of the goods without a corresponding decrease in the cost of goods sold.
+- There is a decrease in the selling price of the goods without a corresponding reduction in the cost of goods sold.

-- In a similar manner, there is an increase in the cost of goods sold without a corresponding increase in the selling price of the goods.
+- Similarly, there is an increase in the cost of goods sold without a corresponding increase in the selling price of the goods.

 - There must have been errors while recording the purchases or sales figures.
-Sales might have been omitted or purchase figures might have been recorded in excess than the actual sales made i.e. boosted.
+For example, sales might have been omitted, or purchase figures might have been recorded more than the actual sales, i.e., boosted.

-In short, Gross Profit (GP) ratio is a measure that shows the relationship between the Gross Profit earned by an entity and the Net Sales of the company in a manner that what portion of the Net sales is achieved as the Gross Profit of the company.
-Though it is a popular and widely used tool for evaluating the operational performance of the business, it is not a complete measure for judging the overall functioning of the company.
-What would be more useful is the Net Profit Ratio because it takes into account all other expenses also which we shall learn about in another article.
+In short, Gross Profit (GP) ratio is a measure that shows the relationship between the gross profit earned by an entity and the company’s net sales in a manner that what portion of the net sales is achieved as the company’s gross profit.
+Though it is a popular and widely used tool for evaluating the operational performance of the business, it is not a complete measure for judging the company’s overall functioning.
+The net profit ratio would be more useful because it considers all other expenses, which we shall learn about in another article.